Wed 14 Mar 18

 Semester at Sea offers students from across the world an alternative to the study abroad trips most universities offer.
 As part of their degree programmes they spend 14 weeks attending on-board classes, backed up with field trips, impact experiences and immersion into local cultures, which bring life to the subjects they are learning in the classroom.

-Professor Holt will be teaching modules on supply chain management, leadership and social responsibility, and sustainable and social ventures.
-She sets sail on 2 January 2018 and will spend 104 days at sea travelling 25,000 nautical miles and visiting 102 countries across four continents.
+Professor Holt is teaching modules on supply chain management, leadership and social responsibility, and sustainable and social ventures.
+She set sail in January and will spend 104 days at sea travelling 25,000 nautical miles and visiting 102 countries across four continents.

-Speaking of the trip, she said: “This is a really great opportunity for me and everyone on board.
+Speaking before the trip, Professor Holt said: “This is a really great opportunity for me and everyone on board.
 We will be visiting places I have wanted to go to for some time – in particular Vietnam and Cambodia, where I will be staying with a family in a local village, visiting temples and learning more about local industry, including mat weaving and coconut processing.

 “In Ghana we’ll be learning more about craftsmen who have turned coffin making into an art form and we’ll visit the stingless bee project – a sustainable development initiative in the rainforest.
 Our study leave programme, which gives academics a break from their teaching and administration responsibilities to further their own studies, is a real strength at the University of Essex.
 Having the flexibility to do something like this is fantastic and everybody at Essex has been so supportive.